+- The school day starts at 8:45am for all children and children should be in school at this time

+- The register is taken at the beginning of the morning and afternoon sessions

+- Morning registration closes at 8:55am and afternoon registration at 1:40pm

+- School uses the SIMS Attendance system and registration is usually completed online. • Teachers mark the child as present or absent with the appropriate code as follows:

+- Present L

+- Illness

+- Medical appointment M

+- С Other authorised circumstance

+- Late (registers have been closed) L

+- N No reason yet been given for absence

+- 0 Unauthorised absence

+- G Family holiday (not agreed)

-- The school day starts at 8:45am for all children and children should be in school at this time - The register is taken at the beginning of the morning and afternoon sessions - Morning registration closes at 8:55am and afternoon registration at 1:40pm - School uses the SIMS Attendance system and registration is usually completed online.
-Teachers mark the child as present or absent with the appropriate code - Codes for absence are inserted by the Attendance Officer during the daily check of registers.
-Staff should make a note of any relevant information provided by a parent on the attendance sheet in SIMS. - Children who arrive after the close of registers should report to the school office to be signed in - Any child leaving the school for a medical appointment, illness or other reason will be signed out at the school office so we have an accurate record of pupils on site for fire and evacuation purposes.
+- Codes for absence are inserted by the Attendance Officer during the daily check of • registers.
+Staff should make a note of any relevant information provided by a parent on the attendance sheet in SIMS.

+- Children who arrive after the close of registers should report to the school office to be • sianed in

+- Any child leaving the school for a medical appointment, illness or other reason will be • signed out at the school office so we have an accurate record of pupils on site for fire and evacuation purposes.
 This will be marked on the paper register for fire evacuation purposes.
-Pupils will have an M,I or other appropriate code entered on the electronic register.
+Pupils will have an M.I or other appropriate code entered on the electronic register.